 WATER VOLE CRISIS – but hope for the future?

 Water Vole sightings on Brook Meadow declined dramatically from a high point in 2012 to a point where we had no Water Vole sightings at all in 2017 and 2018.
-However, the survey carried out in July 2019 indicates they are back!
-So hope for the future!
+However, surveys carried out in July and October 2019 by Sarah Hughes and volunteers indicates they are back!
+So there’s hope for the future!

 Water Vole survey – 17 July 2019